inwtx/MiniMail-FE/README.md

 MiniMail-FE is a GUI front end for Mini Mailer.
 Mini Mailer was written by Stefan Claas.<BR>
 <BR>
 MiniMail-FE is a shell program that runs the Mini Mailer programs.<BR>
-It sends post to news groups through Tor or NYM.
+It sends post to news groups through Tor.
 It does not use remailers.<BR>
 <BR>
 • The grayed fields are not required.
 Red fields are currently fixed.<BR>
 • Click on Subject: to prepend Re: to the subject.
 Right click for a menu with<BR>